elisabedashvili-exceed/Notes-App/README.md

 react-avatar-editor - cropping and rotating image

-### Back-end
-Express - to run the server

-bcrypt - hashing passwords

-jsonwebtoken - authorising users

-Sequelize - technology used for working with databases (PostgreSQL in my case)

 ## User Manual:
 Clone this app into your machine.
 Run script that is responsible for launching (`npm start` in this case).